guitarrapc/FirebaseSampleCloudFunctions/README.md

 1. app.js : export 1 or more functions with package.json file that contains `"main" : "app.js"`
 1. index.js : import one or more functions from goo.js file and then export one or more functions.

+### Write in TypeScript

+In this scenario, use TypeScript to define functions then transcompile to js.

+these .ts files should be under `functions/src` directory.

+1. index.ts : this handles export functions. no logics at all.
+1. main.ts : this handles initializer and import package.
+1. db.ts : this handles firebase realtimedatabase reference to be used in each functions.
+1. store.ts : this handles firestore reference to be used in each function.
+1. ****.ts : each functions. you will load index.ts and (db.ts | store.ts) for package reference.
+Make sure return promise.

 Login to GCP Project
 ----